Seth DeValve: Cleveland Browns

 DeValve was selected in the fourth round (138th overall) in the 2016 NFL draft by the Cleveland Browns.
 He is the highest-drafted Princeton football player in the modern-draft era.
 Although DeValve was listed as a wide receiver in college, the Browns list him as a tight end.
 On May 31, he signed a four-year contract, worth about $2.5 million, which included a signing bonus worth about $383,000.
 On July 25, he was placed on the active/physically unable to perform (PUP) list.
 He returned to active status on August 9.
 DeValve scored his first career touchdown on November 10 in a Thursday Night Football game against the Baltimore Ravens on a 25-yard pass from Cody Kessler.

 DeValve was waived by the Browns on August 31, 2019.

 Jacksonville Jaguars

 On September 1, 2019, DeValve was claimed off waivers by the Jacksonville Jaguars.

 Carolina Panthers

 On March 26, 2020, DeValve was signed to the Carolina Panthers.
-He was released on June 3, 2020 with a non-football injury designation.
-He was re-signed to their practice squad on November 4, 2020, and released on November 17, 2020.
+He was released on June 3, with a non-football injury designation.
+DeValve was re-signed to Jacksonville's practice squad on November 4, and released on November 17.

 Arizona Cardinals

 On November 25, 2020, DeValve signed with the practice squad of the Arizona Cardinals.
-He was elevated to the active roster on December 5 and December 12 for the team's weeks 13 and 14 games against the Los Angeles Rams and New York Giants, and reverted to the practice squad after each game.
-On December 25, 2020, DeValve was promoted to the active roster.
+He was elevated to the active roster on December 5 and December 12 for the team's Weeks 13 and 14 games against the Los Angeles Rams and New York Giants, and reverted to the practice squad after each game.
+On December 25, DeValve was promoted to the active roster.